 Academic Integrity: Honesty and integrity are issues at the very core of this course and of science as a whole.
 George Mason has an honor code with clear guidelines for academic integrity.
 A few of the most important rules that pertain to this course are as follow: 1) All work submitted must be your own should be done individually unless explicitly stated otherwise.
 You will be encouraged to discuss ideas, collaborate, and brainstorm with your classmates, but actual assignments need to be completed individually.
 2) When referencing the work of others (this includes published and non-published work or ideas), full credit must be given through appropriate citations.
 3) If you are ever unsure about the rules for an assignment, ask for clarification.
 Cheating and plagiarism of any form is not tolerated.
 Plagiarism means using the exact words, opinions, or information from another person without giving the appropriate credit.
-Any offense will result in a grade of 0 for the assignment and possibly a grade of F in the course.
-Offenses will be dealt with in accordance with university regulations.
+Any offense will be reposted to the academic integrity office and be dealt with in accordance with university regulations.